 Support property tax exemption and oppose mandatory and coercive demands for payments in lieu of taxes (PILOTS).

-Over the past 24 months, we have seen a rise in the number of cases of local tax assessors challenging the tax exempt status of charitable nonprofits.
+Over the past 36 months, we have seen a rise in the number of cases of local tax assessors challenging the tax-exempt status of charitable nonprofits.
 The organizations involved represent a wide variety of charitable missions and are located all over the state.
 There is a lack of consistency in the way the assessors are interpreting the law and nonprofits are being dragged into lengthy and expensive court cases.

-After meeting with our key stakeholders representing all the subsectors of the nonprofit community, the Charitable Trust Section of the Attorney General’s Office, and the Dept. of Treasury, we have developed a legislative solution that will codify and modify the Wexford decision, Michigan’s landmark Supreme Court decision on these kinds of cases.
+We are working with key stakeholders representing all the subsectors of the nonprofit community, the Charitable Trust Section of the Attorney General’s Office, and the Dept. of Treasury to develop a legislative solution that will codify and modify the Wexford decision, Michigan’s landmark Supreme Court decision on these kinds of cases.

 Support tax incentives for charitable giving.